-With the weather getting hotter, kids are heading outside and swimming in nearby lakes and pools.
+As the weather starts to improve, kids will be heading outside and wanting to swim.
 Drowning incidents are very common during the summer months, so now is a good time to brush up on these important safety tips to keep your family safe.

 This excerpted post was originally published on the Seattle Children's website.